Imitation of God

-Imitation of God (imitatio Dei) is the religious precept of Man finding salvation by attempting to realize his concept of supreme being.
+Imitation of God (imitatio Dei) is the religious precept of a person finding salvation by striving to realize their concept of supreme being.
 It is found in ancient Greek philosophy and several world religions.
 In some branches of Christianity, however, it plays a key role.

 Hebrew Bible

 Some scholars, such as Cyril Rodd, argue that the concept is not important in the ethics of the Hebrew Bible.

 Judaism

 The concept of imitatio Dei—generally taken to be a mitzvah—in Judaism is derived, in part, from the concept of imago Dei, being made in the image of God.
 Not only do people in the Torah aspire to take on godly virtues, they are aided by the depiction of God as a human—anthropomorphism.
 The concept is arguably best expressed in the following quote, taken from Deuteronomy:

 The LORD will establish you as His holy people, as He swore to you, if you keep the commandments of the LORD your God and walk in His ways.

 This exhortation to emulate God's ways was later to become part of the basis of rabbinic Judaism; see Hashkafa § Principles.
 Jews are exhorted to perform acts of kindness similar to the ones ascribed to God.
 Examples are burying the dead (as God buried Moses), visiting the sick (as God visited Abraham) and some very similar mitzvot.
 The Talmud states: "As He is merciful, so should you be merciful".